Ultimate Guide To the Interactive Wands from Harry Potter & Fantastic Beasts.

 Re-using wands is the best way to save money when you have little Potterheads with you, so once you buy a wand, make sure to hang on to it.

-Do All the Harry Potter Wands Work at Universal?
+Do All the Harry Potter Wands Work at Universal Studios?

-Only interactive wands purchased at one of the Universal Studios wand stores work in Universal.
+Only interactive wands purchased at one of the Islands of Adventure or Universal Studios wand stores work in Universal.
 The good news is that it doesn’t matter which store you buy your wand from.
 Whether it’s from Universal’s Diagon Alley or Hogsmeade, the product is the same.
-This means that the wand you buy at Universal Studios Hollywood can be used at the other Universal Orlando locations and vice versa.
+This means that the wand you buy at Universal Studios Hollywood can be used at the other Universal Orlando Resort locations and vice versa.

 You are also free to carry non-interactive wands in Universal Studios, but they won’t be of any use if you wish to cast spells.